-At Ichiran, there are partitioned counter seats.
-This type of seats are original to Ichiran and they make it possible for customers to focus on the flavor of the ramen without getting distracted by the people around.
+As mentioned above, there are partitioned counter seats at Ichiran.
+This type of seating is original to Ichiran and helps customers focus on the flavor of the ramen, without getting distracted by the people around.
 It is ideal for solo diners.

-The photo above shows the Natural Tonkotsu Ramen (Original Since Opening Day).
-The aromatic tonkotsu pork broth soup matches well with Ichiran's special noodles as the deep flavor is enhanced by a secret sauce made with chili peppers and a blend of over 30 different ingredients.
+The picture above shows the Natural Tonkotsu Ramen.
+The aromatic tonkotsu pork broth soup matches well with Ichiran's specially-made wheat noodles.
+The rich flavor of the ramen is enhanced by a secret sauce made with chili peppers and a blend of over 30 different ingredients.
 Ichiran is known for its simple but exquisite taste that satisfies many.

-Here, we have the Matcha Green Tea Almond Tofu.
+Diners with a sweet tooth can order Matcha Green Tea Almond Tofu.
 The pleasant sweetness and a soothing aftertaste of the almond tofu match well with the rich flavor of the matcha green tea sauce.
 This decadent dessert is simply delicious and an ideal way to end your meal.

-When ordering ramen at Ichiran, you first buy a meal ticket at the vending machine.
-The machine has labels written in other languages aside from Japanese along with helpful multi-lingual menus to help you pick what you like.
-You can always look at the menu for additional orders as well.
+When ordering ramen at Ichiran, first buy a meal ticket at the vending machine.
+The machine has labels written in multiple languages and separate menus to help you pick what you like.
+You can always look at the menu if you want to make additional orders as well.

 The menu is simple, with exclusively tonkotsu ramen.
 Diners are also encouraged to get added toppings, like eggs and extra pork.